How to Identify a Genuine Rhodonite: A Simple Guide to Spotting the Real Stone

-Rhodonite is a captivating gemstone cherished for its distinctive pink hues and striking black veining.
+Rhodonite is a gemstone cherished for its distinctive pink hues and striking black veining.

 Whether you're a jewellery enthusiast, a collector, or simply intrigued by this mineral, distinguishing genuine rhodonite from imitations is essential.